Gladys Bryson: Death

-Dr. Bryson grew ill while working at Smith College.
+Bryson grew ill while working at Smith College.
 She was also in the process of writing a book on the foundations of American sociology.
 She died on December 18, 1952, in the college infirmary.
 She was 58 years old.
 Her body was returned to her mother's home in Cynthiana, Kentucky (her father had predeceased her), and she was buried in the cemetery there.